 The national representatives have full voting rights.

-Only 1 (one) national representative is permitted per country.
+Only one national representative is permitted per country.

 The national representatives of countries/national associations or organizations which are not ASD members can also be part of the STEMG.
 These national representatives have full membership and voting rights in the same way as those from the ASD member countries.